debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 docker compose up -d search

 # Repeat until you see "acknowledged":true" instead of "Connection refused"
-# — it can take half a minute for ElasticSearch to start.
+# — it can take a minute for ElasticSearch to start.
 docker compose exec search curl -XDELETE 'http://localhost:9200/posts_es9_v1/'
 ```